As we get Campus Ready, we all have a responsibility to follow policies and requirements to help keep us healthy.

 COVID-19 Testing Program

-As the testing program expands, select groups of students and student employees will be mandated to participate in the testing program, which requires participants to schedule and receive testing at one of the testing kiosks once every seven days.
-Students who do not comply with the seven-day testing requirement will be referred to the Office of Student Support and Judicial Affairs (OSSJA), while student employees who fail to meet the seven-day testing requirement will not be permitted to continue to work until they are in compliance.
+As the testing program expands, select groups of students and student employees will be mandated to participate in the testing program, which requires participants to schedule and receive testing.
+Students who do not comply the testing requirement will be referred to the Office of Student Support and Judicial Affairs (OSSJA), while student employees who fail to meet the testing requirement will not be permitted to continue to work until they are in compliance.

 Please send any questions to firstname.lastname@example.org